official-mitchell/Learning-Sass/README.md

 #Sass partials
 Modularize the codes by using @imports on pieces of.
 The name of the documents must use an _ in order to begin. `

+A partial is any file with an underscore _ preceding the name.
+When Sass sees these files, it will not process them into CSS files.
+A partial requires that it be imported into another file that will inevitability be processed into CSS in order for it to be output.